mdavids/rfc/content/draft-davids-forsalereg-08.md

 https://forsale-url.example.com/acme?d=example.org
 ~~~

-The rationale for this approach is that controlling parties retain authority over
+The rationale for this approach is that controlling parties retain
+authority over redirection URLs and any other information derived
-the redirection URLs, thereby preventing users from being sent to unintended or malicious destinations.
+from the content tag, thereby preventing users from being sent
+to unintended or malicious destinations or from being presented
+with unintended content.

 The following example shows a base64-encoded [@?RFC4648] string preceded
 by the prefix "ACME-" as the value of the content tag: